googleforgames/agones/site/content/en/docs/Contribute/_index.md

 ### Within a Page

-We have a `feature` shortcode that can be used to show, or hide sections of pages based on the current semantic version (set in config.toml, and overwritable by env variable).
+We have a `feature` shortcode that can be used to show, or hide sections of pages based on the current semantic version (set in hugo.toml, and overwritable by env variable).

 For example, to show a section only from 1.24.0 forwards: